marc2k3/rtfm/docs/docs/namespaces/plman.md

 	Before you can add a playlist lock, you must check there is no lock present already.
 If another component owns the lock, you have to use that component to remove it.
-If the lock is owned by `JScript Panel 64` then you must remove it first.
+If the lock is owned by `JScript Panel` then you must remove it first.
 This is because locks cannot be edited.
 You have to remove it and then add a new one with a new mask value.